ArcadeHustle/RingEdge_SSD_Softmod/README.md

 # dd if=../ringedge_drive_image.img  of=/dev/sdb bs=1M status=progress
 ```

+Please note: You will STILL need to have the proper security key in order to play the cloned drive.

 Have fun!
 Be safe!
 We will be back with more soon.

 Official video tutorial for the RingEdge SSD softmod by Mitsu (as usual!) can be found here: https://www.youtube.com/watch?v=l0nq1pQXX90